karafka/waterdrop/README.md

 ### Usage statistics

 WaterDrop is configured to emit internal `librdkafka` metrics every five seconds.
-You can change this by setting the `kafka` `statistics.interval.ms` configuration property to a value > `0`.
-Once that is done, emitted statistics are available after subscribing to the `statistics.emitted` publisher event.
+You can change this by setting the `kafka` `statistics.interval.ms` configuration property to a value greater of equal `0`.
+Emitted statistics are available after subscribing to the `statistics.emitted` publisher event.
 If set to `0`, metrics will not be published.

 The statistics include all of the metrics from `librdkafka` (complete list [here](https://github.com/edenhill/librdkafka/blob/master/STATISTICS.md)) as well as the diff of those against the previously emitted values.